vido89/RTL8672/README.md

 ```
 PATH=/opt/Wive-DSL/toolchain/bin:$PATH ./compile
 ```
-or
+or put `export PATH=/opt/Wive-DSL/toolchain/bin:$PATH` in to .bashrc

+if you got some error

 ```
 make subdirs
 ```
-if you got some error